lrc-se/aoc-2024/README.md

 ### Day 15 (C#)

 Rather than maintaining position indices I decided to work with the map tiles directly, which was very simple in part 1.
 In part 2 it brought with it some extra hoops to jump through, but the end result, which doubles down on C# OO shortcuts, is quite fast.

+### Day 16 (C#)

+Well well, Mr. Dijkstra makes his yearly appearance.
+After last year's rough formulation I had a better idea of how to tailor the graph, but finding a method to only count nodes belonging to valid paths in part 2 took some time.
+It's very fast, though.